TET 2026 COUNTDOWN

 How many days are stores closed during Tet?

-It really depends on the store owners.
-Vietnamese small businesses are very strict about their reopening day during the new year, wishing for a lucky and prosperous year ahead.
-They may visit a fortune teller or check the lunar calendar book and pick the date that best match their zodiac.
-Some may open on the first day of the year, others will wait until the tenth or even after the First Full Moon Festival (Tet Nguyen Tieu).
+The reopening day for Vietnamese small businesses after the New Year varies by owner, as many believe it's essential for ensuring a lucky and prosperous year.
+They often consult fortune tellers or use the lunar calendar to select a date that aligns with their zodiac.
+Some may resume operations on the first day of the year, while others might wait until the tenth day or even the First Full Moon Festival (Tet Nguyen Tieu).

 Are grocery stores open during Tet Holiday?